MLXXXp/Arduboy2/README.md

 ArduboyPlaytune tunes(arduboy.audio.enabled);
 ```

-The sound channels must the be initialzed and assigned to the speaker pins.
+The sound channels must then be initialzed and assigned to the speaker pins.
 This code would go in the *setup()* function:

 ```cpp
   // audio setup